-Refer to the most recent command containing string.
+Refer to the most recent command preceding the current position in the history list containing string.
 The trailing '?' may be omitted if the string is followed immediately by a newline.

 ^string1^string2^

 Quick Substitution.
 Repeat the last command, replacing string1 with string2.
 Equivalent to !!:s/string1/string2/.